GamerSoft24/Software/Errors.md

 **0250 EOFError:** Possible input fault or code has been tampered with.
 When ready to input command, press enter.
 Else contact support.

-**0270 *KeyboardInterrupt:** User has chosen to exit.
+**0270 KeyboardInterrupt:** User has chosen to exit.
 No action is needed.

 **0F0A ExceptionRecoveryError:** Multiple errors have succeded at once, and since handlers can only handle 1 error, program crashes.
 Contact support.

-0273 NameError : The program you got has an error or an invalid reference was put in.Try again,else contact support.
+**0273 NameError:** The program you got has an error or an invalid reference was put in.Try again,else contact support.

-0253 ImportError : Required module does not exist.Install via 'pip' for best compatability.After installing try again.
+**0253 ImportError:** Required module does not exist.Install via 'pip' for best compatability.After installing try again.

-0255 ZeroDivisionError : Operation resulted from dividing by 0(invalid).Check parameters and try again
+**0255 ZeroDivisionError:** Operation resulted from dividing by 0(invalid).Check parameters and try again

-755F RuntimeError : Bad Python interpreter.Reinstall python and try again(you might have a broken hard drive).
+**755F RuntimeError:** Bad Python interpreter.Reinstall python and try again(you might have a broken hard drive).

-760F SystemError : Bad Python interpreter.Reinstall python and try again(you might have a broken hard drive)
+**760F SystemError:** Bad Python interpreter.Reinstall python and try again(you might have a broken hard drive)

-765E MemoryError : No more memory(consider upgrading your computer).Close all programs,then reboot and try again.
+**765E MemoryError:** No more memory(consider upgrading your computer).Close all programs,then reboot and try again.

-780F TimeOutError : Operation took to long.Try again.
+**780F TimeOutError:** Operation took to long.Try again.

-770A GeneralException : A general exception has occured,which means nothing and that a part of the program has had an exception.Try again.
+**770A GeneralException:** A general exception has occured,which means nothing and that a part of the program has had an exception.Try again.